4 Healthy Eating Habits Tom Cruise Swears By to Look Amazing at 60

-Just spotted on the red carpet with Prince William and Kate Middleton for the soon-to-be-released Top Gun: Maverick, Tom Cruise looks better than ever.
+Just spotted on the red carpet with Prince William and Kate Middleton for Top Gun: Maverick, Tom Cruise looks better than ever.

 The celeb has been known to do all of his own stunts in his movies, including his upcoming Top Gun: Maverick.
 Not only does Cruise look young, but he clearly has kept his body young and fit as well.